yaodongC/awesome-instruction-dataset/README.md

 # awesome-text/visual-instruction-tuning-dataset
 A collection of open-source instruction tuning datasets to train (text and multi-modal) chat-based LLMs (GPT-4, ChatGPT,LLaMA,Alpaca).
-We currently include image-instruction-answer (e.g. visual-instruction-tuning) and instruction-answer datasets.
+We currently include three types of dataset:
+ 1. visual-instruction-tuning (e.g. image-instruction-answer)
+ 2. text-instruction-tuning datasets.
+ 3. red-teaming | Reinforcement Learning from Human Feedback (RLHF) Datasets

 Instruction Tuning / Reinforcement Learning from Human Feedback (RLHF) Dataset is a key component of instruction-following LLMs such as ChatGPT.
 This repo is dedicated to providing a comprehensive list of datasets used for instruction tuning in various LLMs, making it easier for researchers and developers to access and utilize these resources.